luau-lang/luau/docs/_posts/2021-11-29-luau-recap-november-2021.md

 ## Bug fixes

-We've fixed a bug causing Luau unit tests on ARM systems to fail, rooted in an issue in `string.pack`.
+We've fixed a bug where on ARM systems (mobile), packing negative numbers using unsigned formats in `string.pack` would produce the wrong result.

 We've fixed an issue with type aliases that reuse generic type names that caused them to be instantiated incorrectly.